davidjnevin/skool_price/README.md

 # Skool Price Check

-Simple script to check and alert skool community price
+Simple script to check skool community price and alert in slack

-* 1 Scrape price
+* Scrape price
-* 2 Compare with preferred
+* Compare with preferred
-* 3 If not as should be for a number of minutes then alert in slack
+* If not as should be for a number of minutes then alert in slack